Urban-Analytics/INTEGRATE/_sources/presentations/AGILE2025/overview.md

 # Conference contributions

-Presentations and posters to academic conferences about the UTM-Hanoi project
+Presentations and posters to academic conferences about the INTEGRATE project

 ```{tableofcontents}